 “The University community is definitely safer when we can identify where infected people are situated on campus, what building they reside in and alert them to the steps they can take to prevent the spread of the disease,” said Goodridge, who adapted his lab and expertise in food-borne illness to combat the pandemic.

-Goodridge said polymerase chain reaction technology effectively detects cases of COVID-19 in campus residences.
+Goodridge said PCR (polymerase chain reaction) technology effectively detects cases of COVID-19 in campus residences.
 Over the past year, this early detection enabled the University to rapidly respond and prevent the spread of the virus.

 “Each time we detected a genetic signal, we would alert a committee on campus that would determine what to do,” said Goodridge, who is the Leung Family Professor in Food Safety and director of U of G’s Canadian Research Institute for Food Safety.
 “The information was then used to alert students in the residence where the signal was detected and encourage them to follow public health guidelines.
 We also informed public health of the findings.”

 Now fine-tuned, this process will be a valuable tool to help ensure the health and safety of the campus community in the fall semester, he added.

 The SARS-CoV-2 virus enters the wastewater system through feces and can appear in sewers well before symptoms show up in the population.
 Goodridge said by the time symptoms turn up, a viral outbreak may be well under way.

 “Early detection is critical to controlling the spread.”

 The wastewater surveillance team includes Dr. Ed McBean, School of Engineering; Dr. Heather Murphy, Department of Pathobiology; and Dr. Marc Habash, School of Environmental Sciences.
 McBean and Murphy are the wastewater experts, and Goodridge and Habash handle the laboratory analysis.